Low Cost, High Efficiency: LiDAR Place Recognition in Vineyards with Matryoshka Representation Learning: Introduction

 Agricultural environments present a series of unique challenges that are not present in urban settings, which are the most widely tested environments.
 In this study, the research is conducted in a specific agricultural context: vineyards.
 Among the aforementioned challenges, the presence of repetitive structures without distinctive landmarks, occlusions by heavy vegetation \cite{lehnert20193d}, and significant changes in the appearance of the scene between different seasons are particularly prominent \cite{ding2022recent}.
 Furthermore, the geometry of vine rows produces limited discriminative features for both visual and LiDAR sensors.

 The identification of a robust solution to the LiDAR place recognition (LPR) problem in agricultural settings has the potential to facilitate the development of advanced applications in precision agriculture \cite{coulibaly2022deep}, field and crop monitoring \cite{teng2023multimodal}, phenotyping \cite{chebrolu2021registration}, and autonomous navigation of agricultural vehicles \cite{padhiary2024enhancing}.
 In order to address the specific challenges posed by vineyard environments, a series of experiments were conducted with different backbones and scopes of the training and evaluation data.
 We analyze how repetitive plant structures and seasonal variability affect the robustness of current place recognition networks, and propose strategies to improve generalization in such challenging agricultural settings.
 Finally, we propose MinkUNeXt-VINE, a variant of the MinkUNeXt backbone \cite{cabrera2025minkunext}, known for its strong performance in urban LPR.
 We redesign the original architecture by pruning inefficient layers and enforcing a lower-dimensional output, which drastically lowers parameter count and latency.
 We couple this lightweight design with Matryoshka Representation Learning (MRL) \cite{kusupati2022matryoshka}, a training strategy that enforces structure at various embedding sizes via a weighted summation of descriptor slices.
+We evaluate the performance of our approach (defined herein as retrieval accuracy via Recall metrics) and its efficiency (computational overhead and descriptor size) across several datasets.
 The resulting framework offers a scalable and efficient solution designed for real-time deployment in agricultural localization.